starkdg/mtree/README.md

 |  16M | 2.48GB | 4773% | 1.82 &mu;s |   0.43%  |  4.22 ms  |

-And some query stats for queries set for various radius values:
+And some query stats for queries set for various radius values for a constant index size of N = 1M.

 | Radius | Query Opers | Query Times |
 |--------|-------------|-------------|